-I have had a few clients explore this option and at least 3 actually did it.
+I have had a few clients explore the option of opening up a Canadian division for their employer and at least 3 have actually done it as of the writing of this.
 Two from the U.S. and one from Switzerland.
 It takes more time, money, and legal support but it works!

 Some positives and negatives to this choice: